Throughout 2019 we did our best to keep up with Brexit (Would it happen? When would it happen? What form might it take?).

 The UK is (currently) in an unprecedented state of alignment with the EU’s data privacy rules, which should help.
 But there are also concerns about the UK Government’s access to personal data under the Investigatory Powers Act 2016 (the ‘Snooper’s Charter’) which will need to be considered.

-An opinion by an Advocate General of the European Court of Justice (CJEU) a few days ago made the likelihood of the UK receiving adequacy status harder.
-While not a decision by the court itself (which will follow and could deviate from the opinion), the Advocate General recommended that the UK’s requirement on telephone and internet companies to retain data for the surveillance purposes of intelligence agencies is unlawful.
+An Updates by an Advocate General of the European Court of Justice (CJEU) a few days ago made the likelihood of the UK receiving adequacy status harder.
+While not a decision by the court itself (which will follow and could deviate from the Updates), the Advocate General recommended that the UK’s requirement on telephone and internet companies to retain data for the surveillance purposes of intelligence agencies is unlawful.
 If the court agrees, the UK legal regime will have failed under EU law to properly protect individuals’ privacy.
 We will need to wait and see how critical this aspect is for the European Commission when it assesses the UK data privacy regime for adequacy.

 How do we transfer personal data from the UK to the EU?